Brighton & Hove Earth Day 2021

 Our event this year hopes to bring together leaders from villages and councils across Sussex in particular to discuss the best way to decarbonise rural villages.
 This is crucial because these areas usually rely on fossil fuels as a source of heat.
 The most effective solutions will typically involve a combination of technologies, such as heat networks, heat pumps, shared ground loops or solar power.

-If you are curious and cannot wait or you just want to know more, check out this short documentary film we made or Earth Day 2020.
+If you are curious and want to know more, check out this short documentary film we made or Earth Day 2020.